-Virtus Fund Services, LLC, an affiliate of VFA, serves as the administrator and transfer agent to certain funds for which VFA and its affiliates act as the adviser or subadviser.
+Virtus Fund Services, LLC, an affiliate of VFA, serves as the administrator and transfer agent to certainfunds for which VFA and its affiliates act as the adviser or subadviser.
 Additionally, Virtus Fund Services, LLC is the administrator for the open-end and closed-end registered investment companies advised by VFA (listed above); and managed by affiliates of VFA.

-Certain VFA affiliates manage Private Funds.
-Complete and accurate information about such Private Funds are available in the Form ADV of the respective affiliate.
+Certain VFA affiliates manage private funds.
+Complete and accurate information about such private funds is available in the Form ADV of the respective affiliate.

-Virtus Shared Services, LLC ("VSS") is an affiliate of VFA and provides certain back office services as well as trade and trade administrative services to VFA and certain VFA affiliates, including certain VFA subadvisers.
+Virtus Shared Services, LLC ("VSS") is an affiliate of VFA and provides certain back-office services as well as trade and trade administrative services to VFA and certain VFA affiliates, including certain VFAsubadvisers.